 It is difficult to imagine the month long competition and the festivities that took place.
 They, like so much of the island, seem mythical.
 However, like so little of the Rapa Nui history, the Birdman Competition is actually recorded fact.

-Return Hike on Easter Island
+Return Hike To Hanga Roa Easter Island

-The hike back to town was a breeze, mostly because it was downhill (minus our one incident of a bovine roadblock).
+The hike back to Hanga Roa town was a breeze, mostly because it was downhill (minus our one incident of a bovine roadblock).
 Once back in Hanga Roa, we enjoyed a much needed empanada and beer before heading back to Tahai to enjoy sunset.
 Saludos!

 Easter Island Hiking Map

-What You Need to Hike Easter Island
+What You Need To Hike Easter Island

 - Bring plenty of water with you, as there is no place to refill!
 We recommend traveling with collapsible water bottles that are easy to pack.

 - We’re certain you’ll be snapping tons of photos during your hike.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – perfect for hiking!
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – perfect for hiking!)

 - We think travel insurance is essential – especially when hiking in foreign places!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.